Spyder-Academy/spyderacademy/content/tools/bonds-schedule/index.md

    });
 </script>

+{{% quote %}}
+   Armed with the expected bond sales data, you can position your trades by derisking ahead of key Treasury Sales scheduled for the day.
+{{% /quote %}}

 #### How to Access the Bonds Schedule in Discord
 Simply head to our Classroom Discord channel and type `/bonds`.